chiptaylor/stats-preview-card-component/README.md

 }
 ```

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

 This was the first project I really focused on using the BEM class naming convention.
 I found that BEM is incredibly helpful in organizing the overall structure of the CSS design.